Home Collections List of Top Money Market Mutual Funds in India (2026)

 – Kotak Money Market Fund

-Note: The data on this list has been taken on 20th October 2025.
+Note: The data on this list was taken on 15th June 2026.

-Money market funds carry low risk as they invest in secure, short-term instruments, but they are not entirely free from credit and interest rate risks.
+Money market mutual funds carry relatively low risk because they invest in short-term instruments, but they may still face credit, liquidity, and interest rate risk.

 Money Market Funds invest in short-term debt instruments with maturities up to 1 year, offering slightly higher returns and moderate risk.
 Liquid Funds invest in ultra-short-term instruments (up to 91 days), providing higher liquidity and lower returns.
 Both are low-risk, but liquid funds offer more immediate access to funds.